ViceBitz/RoboLimited/README.md

 ## 📌 Systems

 Two key processes drive the entire system.
 One acts as the hand, monitoring prices on the live market and executing trades through API requests.
-The other serves as the brain, analyzing trends in sales data to make the correct call.
+The other serves as the brain, analyzing trends in sales data to guide the correct call.

 ### Price Sniper
 - Formula-driven decisions (using margins and statistical sampling)